appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 **ProTip:** Please choose the category correctly because depending on your choice, you might be allowed to add Connectors.
 This portal do not support connectors between Apps in the same group (As that won't process any business requirement).
 For instance, migration jobs from SAP B1 to SAP ECC will not be supported at this time.
 {: .notice--info}

-The process of Adding New App is present in the subsequent section of the module.